swaptacular/swpt_debtors/README.md

    registration, login, and authorization consent.

-To increase security and performance, it is highly recommended that you configure a reverse Web-proxy server (like [nginx]) beteen your clients and the [Simple Issuing Web API] server.
+To increase security and performance, it is highly recommended that you configure reverse Web-proxy server(s) (like [nginx]) between your clients and your "Simple Issuing Web API" servers.
+In addition, this approach allows different debtors to be located on different database servers (sharding).

 Configuration